ECronin1973/programming-for-data-analytics/assignments/README.md

 ## ▶️ Run the program from the root directory using Python:

-To run the program, I just used:
+To run the program, I used:
 ```python
 python assignment02-bankholidays.py
 ```
+*Results are printed directly to the terminal.*

 #### Sample Output